alwinb/html-parser/README.md

   - There may be a few remaining exceptions that are not covered yet.
   - Body to frameset switching (the 'frameset-ok' flag).
   - Easy, but the attributes are not attached to the elements yet ...
-  - Handle self closing tags in svg and math

 License